Communication and information retrieval

 Recruitment: How to understand that you are in danger?
 How to protect your child?

-Two teenagers (15 and 17 years old) in Ivano-Frankivsk were recruited through a local Telegram channel looking for work.
-They agreed to make and install two explosive devices in return for $1,700.
-However, the FSB supervisor paid only small amounts for the purchase of components and remotely detonated the explosives together with the children: A 17-year-old died on the spot, a 15-year-old lost both legs and almost lost his eyesight.
+Two teenagers (aged 15 and 17) in Ivano-Frankivsk were recruited through a local Telegram job channel.
+For $1,700, they agreed to assemble and plant two explosive devices.
+The FSB handler, however, only transferred small amounts to cover the cost of components, then remotely detonated the explosives with the children present: the 17-year-old was killed on the spot, while the 15-year-old lost both legs and nearly lost his eyesight.

-In Ternopil, a 14-year-old girl was blackmailed with her personal (nude) photos, forced to make explosives and plant them near the police station.
-Russian intelligence services planned to detonate the device remotely during the attack, but law enforcement officers managed to defuse it and save the child from death.
-The girl faces life imprisonment.
+In Ternopil, a 14-year-old girl was blackmailed using explicit personal photos and forced to assemble an explosive device and place it near a district police station.
+Russian special services planned to detonate it remotely, but law enforcement officers managed to defuse it in time and prevent the child’s death.
+If found guilty, she could face up to 10 years in prison and confiscation of property.

 Who is at risk of recruitment?